tikiatua/assetmanagement/README.md

 # Craft CMS: Asset Management Plugin #

+## Please be aware that this plugin is currently in beta.
+It might not work for your setup without additional tweaks, although we already use it on a daily basis in production on one of our systems.

 ## Description
 This plugin will help you to restrict access to assets for permitted users only.
 Access to a given asset is only granted if one of the following conditions is met: